-Fractional CFOs can help microcaps with their unique challenges using many of the same techniques applicable to private companies.
+Fractional CFO can help microcaps with their unique challenges using many of the same techniques applicable to private companies.
 A little bit of a tangent this week from financial analytics topics and a dive into the practicalities of CFO work and how it integrates into investor relations and value creation.
 I’ve worked with private companies to optimize their financial operations and strategy.
 However, a recent conference opened my eyes to an unexpected parallel: microcap public companies face many of the same challenges as my private clients, but with the added complexity of being publicly traded.

 A microcap is typically defined as a publicly-traded company with a market capitalization between approximately $50 million and $300 million.
 These are considered very small companies in the stock market.
 Microcap stocks are often characterized by low liquidity (more on that in a minute), higher volatility, and almost no analyst coverage compared to larger cap stocks.
 They may trade on major exchanges or over-the-counter markets.
 It’s important to note that the exact definition of a microcap can vary depending on the source or context.
 Some definitions might include companies with market capitalizations up to $500 million or even $1 billion in the microcap category.